 In Spain, Salaria came to see that racism and fascism were intertwined, that the enemy wasn’t only Franco’s Nationalists, but bigots, populists and tyrants everywhere.

 Salaria’s experiences in Spain gave her undying belief in equal rights, racial equality and, in George Orwell’s words: common human decency.
 Her views provoked one reporter to ask if she were a communist.
 ‘That’s only for white people,’ she replied.
 ‘Like the Mafia.’
-She toured the United States to raise funds for the International Brigade and a pamphlet describing her work as a front line nurse in the Spanish Republic was published in 1977.
+She toured the United States to raise funds for the International Brigade.
+The pamphlet A Negro Nurse in Republican Spain – describing her work as a front line nurse in the Spanish Republic – was published in 1977.

 Segregation laws were still in place, but Salaria used all her skills of persuasion to bring John Patrick O’Reilly to the United States.
 They both served in World War Two, Salaria in the Army Nurses Corps.
 After the war, she continued her lifelong struggle to eradicate segregation from New York hospitals.

 As an interracial couple, Salaria and Patrick suffered prejudice and threats throughout their marriage.
-Once, their house was damaged in a fire started by white supremacists.
+Once, their house was firebombed by white supremacists.
 They supported every cause worth fighting for and faced the reactionaries and Klansmen with courage and tolerance.

 Salaria Kea O’Reilly died aged seventy-three in Akron in 1990 after a life few black women born in Georgia in 1917 could have imagined.
 She once said in an interview that the happiest period of her life was in Spain when people came from all over the world to fight for the doomed Republic and the volunteers saw people for what they were, not for their rank, their position or the colour of their skin.